OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/module_plugin.rst

     plugin_quickstart SimpleAdder -v 0.9 -d myplugins

+.. program:: plugin_quickstart

-where the first argument is the name of our plugin class.
-The argument following the ``-v`` is the version id of the plugin and the argument after the ``-d`` is the destination directory where the plugin directory will be created.
-If no directory is supplied, it defaults to the current directory.
-If no version id is supplied, it defaults to ``0.1``.
-There are two other optional arguments:
+Where the first argument is the name of your plugin class.
+By default, the name of the distribution will be the lower case version of your plugin class name.
+To change that, use the ``--dist`` option.

-- **-g**: can specify a plugin group name.
-The default plugin group is ``openmdao.component``, which is what we're creating here, so we don't need to supply the argument.
-Other options for ``-g`` are:
+All arguments starting with a dash (-) are optional and are described below:

+.. option:: -v

+   Version id of the plugin.

+.. option:: -d

+   Destination directory where the plugin subdirectory will be created.

+.. option:: -g

+   Plugin group.
+The default
+   plugin group is ``openmdao.component``.
+Other possible values are:
    ``openmdao.driver`` and ``openmdao.variable``.

+.. option:: --dist

-- **--dist**: can be used to specify the name of the distribution if you want it to be different from the lower case version of the plugin class.
+   Name of the distribution.
+Use this if you want it to be different from the lower case version of the plugin class.

 After running ``plugin_quickstart``, the ``myplugins`` directory will contain a directory named ``simpleadder``, which is the lower case version of the plugin class name we passed to the script.
 The ``simpleadder`` directory